sulli72/ORR_SOMMERFELD_FD/README.md

 'Stability and Transition in Shear Flows' by Schmid and Henningson, 2001.

-Furthermore, the code faithfully reproduces the well known result of plane Poiseuille flow becoming unstable at Re = 5772.22 and at a streamwise wavenumber of alpha ~ 1.02.
+Furthermore, the code faithfully reproduces the well known result of plane Poiseuille flow becoming unstable at Re = 5772.22 and at a streamwise wavenumber of alpha ~ 1.02 (see 'Accurate solution of the Orr–Sommerfeld stability equation', Orszag S., J. Fluid Mech.
+1971).
 The spectrum of this unstable channel case is presented in the attached figure.

 <img width="1882" height="1655" alt="ORR_SOMMERFELD_SPECTRUM" src="https://github.com/user-attachments/assets/efb8b1b2-7c8c-4884-a2c6-840dd31d8b6d" />